 YES.
 This is a safety issue.
-The boats are difficult to tip.
-We carry life preservers, throw lines and a coach will follow you with a motor boat.
+The boats are difficult to tip, and we carry life preservers, throw lines and a coach will follow you with a motor boat.
 But you can't be too careful on the water so swimming ability is REQUIRED.

-Typically our Fall practices are about 2.0 hours.
-Our Spring practices are about 2.5 hours.
+Typically our Fall Learn to Row practices are about 1.5 hours, twice a week.
+Our Spring practices are about 2.0 hours, five days a week. .

 Rarely.
-In the case of high wind (white caps) or lightning, we will not go on the water, but we will have practice.
+In the case of high wind (white caps) or lightning, we will not go on the water, but we will have land practice.
 We do not cancel because of rain.
-When in doubt, check the website or listen to announcements.
+When in doubt, check the website, TeamSnap, or listen to announcements.

-Layers, a pair of old sneakers that can get wet, hooded sweatshirt for fall.
-Shorts and/or sweatpants, should be snug (think spandex) to avoid becoming tangled in the wheels of your seat.
-You may wish to have a dry top to change into after practice.
+Layers, a pair of old sneakers that can get wet.
+Shorts and/or sweatpants that are snug (think spandex) to avoid becoming tangled in the wheels of your seat.
 Always be prepared to do some running.

 Coxswains especially should wear adequate clothing to be warm.
 You are not moving like the rowers and so are more likely to get a chill on cold or wet days.

 Crew is a demanding cardiovascular activity.
 Anyone with a heart murmur or circulatory condition should discuss participation with a doctor.
 Likewise, athletes with asthma or other respiratory conditions should discuss the severity of their condition with a doctor before participating, and ALWAYS bring their inhaler.

 As a rule, NO. It takes time to gain the skills and condition required to be a good rower.

 We have limited flexibility around important events and activities during winter training.
 Crew is not like Basketball or Baseball in which new players can be inserted part way through the contest.
 So once we start rowing on the water, missing practice can jeopardize your seat in your boat and even possibly your boat's ability to row that day.
-In a crew race, the people who go out finish the race without substitution.
+In a crew race, the people who go out to start need to finish the race without substitution.
 During Novice year, missing practice is a bit more acceptable, but by the time the athletes have graduated to JV and especially to Varsity, they need to be at practice every day.

 Possibly, provided it is a fall or winter sport.
-For example, Basketball and Swimming overlap with winter training but do not conflict with the racing season.
+For example, Basketball and Swimming overlap with winter training but do not conflict with the racing season, which is acceptable.

 If there is bad weather during a Regatta the race may be Postponed, Rescheduled or Canceled.
 There is always a chance that the rower may not row in the Regatta due to bad weather.

-It is the descretion of our coaches whether a boat is race ready.
+It is the discretion of our coaches whether a boat or athlete is race ready.
 Novice boats have been known to skip a race or 2 based on readiness.
 Please check with your coaches prior to making any non refundable hotel arrangements.
 ALL our team hotels have a 24 hour cancellation policy.